The following Property practice note provides comprehensive and up to date legal information covering:

 Sections 101(1)(i) and 101(5) of the Law of Property Act 1925 (LPA 1925) confer the power of sale.
 In order for the statutory power of sale to apply, the mortgage must be made by deed.
 The registered proprietor of a registered charge over registered land is entitled to exercise owners' powers including the power to make any disposition permitted by general law.
-Note however that a person may not exercise all an owner’s powers where it is merely entitled, but
+Note however that a person may not exercise all an owner’s powers where it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Commercial Property Standard Enquiries (CPSEs) are industry standard pre-contract enquiries used in commercial property transactions.
 CPSEs are endorsed by the British Property Federation and are free to use.
 The CPSEs include specific environmental enquiries at enquiry 15 and there are several